-In accordance with the Companies Act 2006, a graph showing the Company's share price total return compared with its benchmark, the MSCI Japan Small Cap Index, over the last ten years is shown below.
+In accordance with the Companies Act 2006, a graph showing the Company's share price total return compared with its benchmark, the MSCI Japan Small Cap Index, over the last 10 years is shown below.
 Although the Investment Managers do not track this Index, there is no formal benchmark that closely reflects the Company's stated investment policy, therefore this is considered the nearest match available.
+Also, it must be noted that in April 2021 the Company's benchmark changed from S&P Japan SmallCap Net Return, therefore, the new benchmark, MSCI Japan Small Cap Index has been applied retrospectively.

-Ten Year Ordinary Share Price and Benchmark Total Return to 31st March 2022 (rebased)
+Ten Year Ordinary Share Price and Benchmark Total Return to 31st March 2023 (rebased)